jxjo/AirfoilEditor/README.md

 ## Polars of an Airfoil

-To generate the polars of an airfoil the **AirfoilEditor** uses the Worker tool of the [Xoptfoil2 project](https://github.com/jxjo/Xoptfoil2).
-On of the Worker actions is the multi-threaded creation of a polar set using Xfoil.
+To generate the polars of an airfoil, the **AirfoilEditor** uses the Worker tool of the [Xoptfoil2 project](https://github.com/jxjo/Xoptfoil2).
+One of the Worker's functions is the multi-threaded creation of polar sets using XFOIL.

 For polar generation the auto_range feature of the Worker is applied which optimizes the alpha range of the polar to show the complete T1 polar from cl_min to cl_max of the airfoil.
 For T2 polars (constant lift) the range starts right above cl=0.0 to cl_max.